3D-Consistent Multi-View Editing by Correspondence Guidance

 If you use this work or find it helpful, please consider citing:

-title={3D-Consistent Multi-View Editing by Diffusion Guidance},
+title={3D-Consistent Multi-View Editing by Correspondence Guidance},

-author={Josef Bengtson and David Nilsson and Dong In Lee and Fredrik Kahl},
+author={Josef Bengtson and David Nilsson and Dong In Lee and Yaroslava Lochman and Fredrik Kahl},

 eprint={2511.22228},